bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 particularly on less powerful devices.
-While recent advances in efficient formulas for addition and doubling have substantially reduced the cost of elliptic curve operations in terms of field operations, the number of the group operations has not been reduced in the curves considered for IETF use.
+While recent advances in efficient formulas for addition and doubling have substantially reduced the cost of elliptic curve operations in terms of field operations, the number of group operations involved in scalar multiplication has not been reduced in the curves considered for IETF use.
 Using curves with endomorphisms reduces the number of group operations by enabling scalars to be recoded in shorter forms.
 By using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient.
 The field GF(2^127-1) offers extremely efficient arithmetic as it is a Mersenne prime.
 Together these improvements substantially reduce power consumption and computation time.

 This document specifies an Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar